 The magnificent Tokachi is Japan’s ‘Agricultural Kingdom’, with endress picturesque countryside and beautifully mountain ridges.
 The nature-rich Northern Tokachi offers soothing onsen, serene lakes, hiking trails and civil engineering heritages.

 Kushiro & Nemuro

 These two neighboring regions from Kushiro Shitsugen National Park to the Nemuro Peninsula contains wilderness wetlands, brackish lakes and scenic peninsulas.
-Konsen Plateau is Japan’s top milk producing area and more than 200,000 cows (!) living here.
-It is cool climate and foggy in summer.
-On the other hand, elegant tancho (Japanese cranes) dance on the sanctuaries during the sun-soaked winter.
-Atmospheric fishing towns and rustic dairy farms exist side by side, where you can explore these destinations from the foodie port town of Kushiro, de facto capital of Eastern Hokkaido.
-Read more articles >
+Atmospheric fishing towns and rustic dairy farms exist side by side, where you can explore these destinations from the foodie port town of Kushiro.

 Akan-Mashu National Park

 ‘The end of the earth’ in Ainu, the finger-shaped Shiretoko Peninsula juts up into the Sea of Okhotsk is spectacularly scenic.
 Great mountain ridges, shimmering blue water and towering cliffs weave on the peninsula.
-Shiretoko was once Hokkaido’s ‘last true wilderness’, and today the core area is listed as a Unesco World Natural Heritage Site that provides a fantastic retreat for independent hikers.
-Perhaps you might encounter higuma (brown bear), but don’t approach them to avoid the risk.
-Utoro Onsen and Rausu are good bases for exploring the peninsula.
-Read more articles >
+Today the core area is listed as a Unesco World Natural Heritage Site that provides a fantastic retreat for independent hikers.

 As its name suggests, this idyllic northeastern region lies along the Sea of Okhotsk.
 The almost flat shoreline contains Japan’s biggest lagoon, pleasant brackish lakes and wildflower gardens.
 Roughly around February, pure white ryuhyo (drift ice) from the mouth of Amur River occasionally covers the sea.
 Two of Okhotsk’s port cities serve as icebreakers and interesting museums.

 Our Travel Guides